ARC 547-BRU- Conditional Form

 Course No.: 18642

 Meeting Time: 10:00AM - 12:40PM

-We will take the topic of structural and environmental performance as themes to be explored through various types of code-based computing and simulations, including scripting in Grasshopper 0.9 (and various associated plug-ins) and Python for Rhinoceros 5.
+We will take the topic of structural and environmental performance as themes to be explored through various types of code-based design and simulations, including scripting in Grasshopper 0.9 and its affiliated plug-in, Kangaroo.
 Research projects will engage physical prototyping and testing through both manual and digital fabrication; an essential process in understanding material properties, thereby creating an important dialogue between on-screen and off-screen methods of making.